danny-lowery/k6-accelerator/README.md

 #### Pre-requisites

 - It is assumed that you already have the backend running on port `3000`.
 If not, execute `npm run api:start`
-- Execute the following npm script `npm run k6:xk6-dashboard:build` (currently Ubuntu, WSL & Mac supported - won't work on Windows!)
+- Execute the following npm script `npm run k6:xk6-dashboard:build` (supports Ubuntu & WSL) / `npm run k6:xk6-dashboard:build:mac` (supports Mac)

 ### Test Execution